epan547/warmup_project/README.md

 In this structure, we could easily incorporate additional states by assigning them to the numbers 3-9.

 ## Code Structure

-How was your code structured?
-Make sure to include a sufficient detail about the object-oriented structure you used for your project.
 The code was mostly organized in an object-oriented manner.
 Each node is initialized in a class, and each subscriber is defined in its own method.
 The publisher for velocity is updated and published in a method called “run”, wrapped in a while loop that continues until the user inputs `ctrl + C`.
 For all object-oriented scripts, the class object is initialized and its functionality is run in an `if __name__ == “__main__”` function.
 We have commented the code and used descriptive variable names where possible.